 Find a pot with a drainage hole in the base and fill it with at least 30% sand or grit and around 70% compost.

-I personally am using horticultural sand in the photos (available online and from garden centers).
-Horticultural sand has a larger particle size then normal sand for improved drainage and aeration.
+I personally am using horticultural sand in my photos (available online and from garden centers).
+Horticultural sand has a larger particle size than normal sand for improved drainage and aeration.

-Water the potting soil prior to placing the cuttings in the soil, so that the soil is evenly moist.
+Important tip: Water the potting soil prior to placing the cuttings in the soil so that the soil is evenly moist.
 Watering beforehand ensures the cuttings do not get washed out of place.

 Step 2 – Choosing the Best Cuttings For Propagation

-If possible select a lavender stem without flowers, but if it is all in flower, then no problem, select some healthy growth that is semi ripe and cut off the flower so the cutting can direct its energy to growing roots.
+If possible select a lavender stem without flowers, but if it is all in flower, then no problem, select some healthy growth that is semi-ripe and cut off the flower so the cutting can direct its energy to grow roots.

 ‘Semi ripe’ in this context just means selecting a stem that is roughly a month or so old with the top of the growth being greener and more flexible whereas lower down, the cutting has hardened off slightly and is more firm.

-Cut a length of lavender that around 6 inches long with a sharp pair of pruners.
+Cut a length of lavender that is around 6 inches long with a sharp pair of pruners.

-With sharp pruners, snip back any leaves that are in the bottom half of the cutting.
-The more leaves it has the more moisture it will lose, so removing the lower leaves whilst the cutting still has no roots increases its longevity and reduces the risk of drought stress.
+With sharp pruners, you need to snip back any leaves that are in the bottom half of the cutting.
+The more leaves it has, the more moisture it will lose, so removing the lower leaves whilst the cutting still has no roots increases its longevity and reduces the risk of drought stress.

 Step 3 – Cover the Lower Portion of the Cuttings With Hormone Rooting Powder

-Once you have stripped the lower potion of the cutting of leaves then dip it into the hormone rooting powder pot (if you have it) coating the bottom 2 inches or so of the cutting with powder.
+Once you have stripped the lower portion of the cutting of leaves, dip it into the hormone-rooting powder pot (if you have it), coating the bottom 2 inches or so of the cutting with powder.

 The potting mix should be sufficiently light in texture that you can slot the bottom of your cutting into the soil at the edge of the pot.

-The reason I recommend placing the cutting at the pots edge is because the side of the pot provides additional support to prevent the cutting from falling out of place.
+The reason I recommend placing the cutting at the edge of the pot is because the side of the pot provides additional support to prevent the cutting from falling out of place.

 Space your cuttings at least 3 inches apart to give each one enough space so it can access light.